Ibrahim-El-Khouli/Lab-Animal-Health-Risk-Prediction/README.md

 - Adopted **clustering and anomaly detection** to uncover latent structure without labeled outcomes.
 - Produced **biologically plausible risk distributions** while reducing overfitting.

-> Unsupervised approaches are particularly suitable for laboratory animal health data, which often contains rare events or sparse indicators.
 > **Note:** Unsupervised ML projects are ideally applied to **real-world data**.
 Here, synthetic data was carefully designed to mimic real populations, including **missing values, variability, and anomalies**, to ensure the pipeline is robust and biologically relevant.

 ---